renovate-bot/GoogleCloudPlatform-_-memorystore-cluster-autoscaler/terraform/cloud-functions/distributed/README.md

         serviceconsumermanagement.googleapis.com
     ```

-6. Create an App to enable Cloud Scheduler, but do not create a Firestore
-    database:

-    ```sh
-    gcloud app create --region="${APP_REGION}"
-    ```

 ### Deploy the Application infrastructure

-1. Set the project ID, region, and App Engine location in the
+1. Set the project ID and region in the
     corresponding Terraform environment variables

     ```sh